 Night Life: San Pancho may be quiet and restful but it is by no means dead.
 Live music is popular and featured at most of the notable restaurants over the weekends and occasionally during the week.
 Polo matches and other entertainment are also available during the winter - check the SanPanchoLife calendar for details.
 Besides those options, the heavens can always captivate you with the bountiful stars!

 Soccer matches in San Pancho occur most weekends and knockabouts each evening at The Unidad Deportivo Alvaro Jacome on Av.
 Tercer Mundo (known as the soccer field).

 There is also volleyball on the beach beside La Perla restaurant.

 Polo (on horses) is presented during the winter months on Saturday evenings.
+La Patrona Polo Club is a fantastic new facility behind town, boasting world-class polo and a beautiful restaurant/bar.
+It is worth a visit just to see this property.
 There is also a bullring on the outskirts of town where rodeos, fiestas, and concerts are held.